Whatever your reason is for wanting a tattoo, there is always one question that goes through your mind. . . how much will it hurt?

 - Bring some music and earphones in case you want to zone out.

-- Consider your tattoo to be similar to a minor medical procedure and go easy on your body afterwards.
+- Consider your tattoo as a minor medical procedure and go easy on your body afterwards.

 - Avoid drinking alcohol the night before your tattoo as it thins the blood and hinders the body's natural ability to seal a wound and prevent infections.

-- Avoid drinking more than one coffee the morning before your tattoo since it also thins the blood.
+- Avoid drinking more than one coffee the morning before your session since it also thins the blood.

 - If you don't know what design you really want, don't get a tattoo!

-- If you don't see clean equipment and new needles at the parlor, don't go through with the tattoo.
+- If you don't see clean equipment and new needles at the parlor, don't go through with it.

 - Don't get a tattoo when you are sick.
 You could infect other people and your body won't be able to heal itself as well.

-- Don't drink or take drugs before your tattoo session as they increase heart rate and thin the blood.
+- Don't drink or take drugs before your session, as they increase heart rate and thin the blood.

 - Avoid taking more than one person with you for support.
 Getting a tattoo is not that emotionally damaging and space at the studio is often limited.